mislav/article-extraction-benchmark/README.rst

 go-readability requires a custom installation: see README in ``extractors/go_readability``.

-Readability.js require a custom installation: install nodejs and install cli tool:
+Readability.js require a custom installation: ``cd extractors/readability_js && npm install``
-``npm install -g readability-cli@2.2.1-pre``

 Go-DomDistiller requires a custom installation: see README in ``extractors/go_domdistiller``.